 - Bank account numbers (optional: needed if you want your benefits directly deposited into your account)

 Once you've gathered these materials, you can complete the online application!

 What Happens After I Apply?

-After you have completed the initial application, the applicant can proceed to the Adult Disability Report which gives the SSA a profile of the applicant's disability and work history.
+After you have completed the initial application, you can proceed to the Adult Disability Report, which gives the SSA a profile of your disability and work history.